Model spaces in sub-Riemannian geometry: Introduction

 \section{Introduction}

 One need only look to the classical Gauss map \cite{Gau65} to see that the development of Riemannian geometry is informed by the ideas of model spaces.
 The euclidean space, the hyperbolic spaces and the spheres are also the reference spaces for comparison theorems in Riemannian geometry, such as the Laplacian comparison theorem \cite[Theorem~3.4.2]{Hsu02} and volume comparison theorem \cite[Chapter 9]{Pet06}.
 For sub-Riemannian geometry, the lack of a generalization of the Levi-Civita connection has complicated the understanding of geometric invariants.
 One has had the idea of `flat space' since the description by Mitchell on sub-Riemannian tangent cones \cite{Mit85}, later improved in \cite{Bel96}, but it is less clear what the sub-Riemannian analogues of spheres and hyperbolic spaces should be.
 As there has been recent investigations into generalizations of curvature to the sub-Riemannian setting, it seems important to establish model spaces as a reference.
 See \cite{BaGa17,BaBo12,BBG14,BKW14,GrTh14a,GrTh14b} for approaches to curvature by studying properties of the heat flow and ~\cite{ZeLi07,LiZe11,ABR13,BaRi16} for an approach using the sub-Riemannian geodesic flow.
+We mention also one of the earliest considerations of curvature in the case of three-dimensional contact structures in Keener Hughen's thesis \cite{Hug95} using Cartan's method of equivalence.